softwaresecured/burp-selenium-scripter/README.md

 console.log("Demo script complete");
 ```

-If the login flow requires a code sent via email you can use the commands below to wait for an email and extract
+If the login flow requires a code sent via email you can use the collaborator domain provided by the extension and then
-content from it to use later in the flow
+use the commands below to wait for an email and extract content from the email to use later in the flow.

 ```javascript
 .waitForEmailMatchingSubject("Subject: this is a test",10)